roeldigl/healthy-eating-website/README.md

-# healthy-eating-website
-A comprehensive guide to healthy eating and disease prevention.
-Learn how to make better food choices, improve your diet, and reduce the risk of chronic illnesses.
+# Healthy Eating & Disease Prevention

+This project is designed to educate individuals on the importance of nutrition in preventing diseases.
+The website provides:
+✅ Easy-to-understand content on healthy eating
+✅ Resources for disease prevention through diet
+✅ Accessible and user-friendly design

+## Features
+- Informative articles and tips on nutrition
+- Guidelines for disease prevention through diet
+- SEO and digital marketing optimized for wider reach

+## How to Use
+1. Clone the repository:
 <!DOCTYPE html><html lang="en">
 <head>
     <meta charset="UTF-8">